jarekbryk/maudr/README.md

 ## Introduction

-**maudr** is an R package designed to simulate, distribute, and evaluate enzyme kinetics data for teaching and assessment in biochemistry and related laboratory courses.
-It allows instructors to automatically generate individualized, realistic experimental datasets for each student (complete with enzyme inhibition conditions) and to produce corresponding answers with visual summaries.
+**maudr** is an R package designed to generate, distribute, and evaluate enzyme kinetics data for teaching and assessment in undergraduate biochemistry laboratory courses.
+It allows instructors to produce individualized, experimental datasets based on real enzyme parameters, complete with enzyme inhibition conditions, and to produce corresponding answers with visual summaries.
+The package uses yeast alcohol dehydrogenase with five alcohol substrates as a default enzyme, but can be extended to any enzyme for which basic processing parameters are known.

 The name of the package is a play on the name of [Dr Maud Menten](https://en.wikipedia.org/wiki/Maud_Menten), a Canadian biochemist who established fundamental principles of enzyme kinetics, along with Dr Leonor Michaelis.